justinmahar/SublimeCSAutocompletePlus/README.md

 Goto Definition is useful for finding where a class, function, or variable was defined or declared.
 Again, searching is performed from the current view and branches out to other files if nothing is found.
 With this, you can quickly jump between classes and zoom to functions&mdash;even ones defined in other files&mdash;with ease.

 * Supports classes, functions and variable assignment.
-* Searches backwards from selected token for assignment.
+* Searches backwards from selected token for assignment, then forwards.
 * Considers variables declared in for loops.
 * Considers method parameters.
 * Tries to find something rather than nothing.